 This is either one of the greatest or dumbest aspects of the remake, depending on whom you ask.
 I mean, come on, Fred Krueger?
 One of the most influential, sadistic killers of the genre?
 A child murderer?
 The “bastard-son of a hundred maniacs” (Not that how you’re born necessarily dictates the person you’ll become)?
 How do you even entertain the notion of a guy like that being innocent?
 Evidently, by rewriting him from a confident, cunning psychopath who only escaped justice on a technicality into a cowardly child molester who skipped town.

-I’m not suggesting that molestation is any less reprehensible, mind you, but it did admittedly leave every Springwood child we knew of alive to start with rather than a body count having already produced ghosts of Krueger’s past kills in the original.
-Whether the character himself works better as a killer or abuser is up to personal preference, but I’m focusing on how it influences the plot.
+I’m not suggesting that molestation is any less reprehensible, mind you, but it did admittedly eliminate the pre-existing Springwood body count Freddy had accumulated prior to his death.
+Even the visions characters see of kids with claw marks are changed to memories of their childhood selves, instead of ghosts from Freddy’s past victims.
+Whether Krueger himself works better conceptually as a killer or abuser is up to you, but I’m focusing on how it influences the plot.

 This feeds into the unpredictability introduced when Kyle Gallner’s Quentin Smith confronts his father Alan with Nancy after having finally learned about their connection to Fred Krueger in pre-school.
-While Alan insists that the Springwood parents knew Krueger was guilty based on accounts relayed from the kids combined with mysterious marks, Quentin (having witnessed a flashback to Krueger’s gruesome death up close) debates that “we were five!
+While Alan insists that the Springwood parents knew Krueger was guilty based on accounts relayed from the kids combined with signs of abuse, Quentin (having witnessed a flashback to Krueger’s gruesome death up close) debates that “we were five!
 We would’ve said anything!
 You killed an innocent man.” to Nancy’s mutual shock.

 As ludicrous as it sounds, the possibility of the remake going in that direction changed the game in a meaningful way for better and worse.
 Just ask yourself for a second, “What if?”
 What if, instead of being the same old stereotypical sadist we grew up with, there was something more three-dimensional to this Krueger?